Frequently Asked Questions

 By the very fact that you're on this website, the answer is 'probably', but therapy is only going to be effective if you really want to explore and change.
 Therapy is about understanding how and why you feel the way you do.
 It's about recognising and understanding your unhelpful feelings and thinking styles which are holding you back.
 Before therapy we all carry these negative feelings with us but good therapy can be completely life changing.

-I have an equal working partnership with my clients - I will help them to explore what's going on for them, but I expect them to work equally hard on changing whatever it is we uncover.
+I have an equal working partnership with my clients - I will help them to explore what's going on for them, but I expect them to work equally hard on changing whatever it is we uncover and learning how to take responsibility for themselves.

 Whether it's family problems, addictive behaviours, anger management, anxiety or depression, we all need a little help from time to time to find a better way of feeling and thinking and no problem is ever too big or too small to bring to therapy.